Certificate in Budget & Public Finance

 This certificate is particularly suited for those who are, or envision becoming, budget analysts or financial management officers in public agencies at any level of government.

-The certificate in budget and public finance can be completed online or by taking courses at GW's Foggy Bottom campus.
+The certificate in budget and public finance can be completed by taking courses at GW's Foggy Bottom campus.
 The courses in the certificate provide a background in budget policy and process, characteristics of public revenue and expenditure, and governmental accounting and financial reporting.

 Students applying to the graduate certificate program in budget and public finance do not need to submit a GRE score.
 Applicants are required to meet the admission standards for admission to the Master of Public Administration or Master of Public Policy degree program.